DHC Q1 2026 Earnings Call Summary | Stock Taper

 • Adjusted EBITDAre: $74 million, also above consensus estimates.

-• Net debt to annualized adjusted EBITDAre: Improved to 7.8x from 8.8x year-over-year.
+• Net Debt to Adjusted EBITDAre: Improved to 7.8x from 8.8x year-over-year.

-• Continued focus on active asset management and partnerships with best-in-class operators.
+• Continued focus on active asset management and partnerships with new operators.

-• Capital deployment strategy includes repositioning underutilized skilled nursing wings into independent living or assisted living, with an initial investment of approximately $20 million expected to add 150 units.
+• Capital deployment strategy includes repositioning underutilized skilled nursing wings into independent living or assisted living facilities, with an initial investment of approximately $20 million expected to yield mid-teen returns.

 • Strong performance in the Medical Office and Life Science portfolio, with same-property occupancy increasing to 95.3%.